MikeWangWZHL/Zemi/README.md

 # Quick Start
 Scripts for reproducing the main results in Table 1: performing (semi-)parametric multitask prompted training and zero-shot evaluation.
 Detailed instructions on the configurations can be found [here](./zemi/training/README.md).
-All scripts should be run under `zemi/`.
+All scripts should be run under `zemi/`.  `SETUP_ENV.sh` will be called in the following scripts for setting up env variables.
+One may modify the variables if not using the exact same folder structure as setup above.

 ## No Aug baseline
 - base: `bash ./training/no_aug_base.sh`